PDXpert PLM Software

 Server hardware, storage connection bandwidth, SQL Server edition, and transaction load have a big effect on index speed.

 Item indexing is first-in, first-out.
-If the queue is working on other records, these are completed before your items are started.
+If the queue is working on other records, these are completed before new items are started.
 If a group of items is added to the queue, some items become searchable before others.
-A search may return a few — but probably not all — items, and then more may appear in a new search, until all have been indexed.
+A search may return a few — but probably not all — matching items, and then more may appear in a new search, until all have been indexed.

 If the same item is added to the queue several times, then the system indexes the item once, and deletes the duplicate entries.